-What Are the Main Differences Between Running and Training Shoes?
+What is the Difference Between Running and Training Shoes?

-- Sole flexibility – running shoes are for heel-to-toe movement.
-Training shoes are for multi-directional movement, especially lateral (side-to-side) movement.
-The sole of a training shoe is more flexible to allow a wide range of movement.
+- Training shoes are for multi-directional movement, especially lateral (side-to-side) movement.
+The sole of a training shoe is flatter, making it more flexible to allow a wide range of movement.
+Take these shoes to the gym .

 Training shoes support a range of movement, including: cutting, stopping, breaking, jumping, and changing direction quickly.